First recorded by Roy Hamilton (R&B #8 1954).

 Hit versions by Merilee Rush (US #7/UK #55/CAN #1/AUS #1 1968), P.P.
 Arnold (UK #29 1968), Mary Mason (UK #27 1977), Guys ‘n Dolls (NETH #11 1977), Juice Newton (US #4/C&W #22/CAN #1 1981).

-From the wiki: “‘Angel of the Morning’ is a popular song written by Chip Taylor (‘Wild Thing‘, ‘I Can’t Let Go‘) which was originally offered to Connie Francis.
+From the wiki: “‘Angel of the Morning’ was written by Chip Taylor (‘Wild Thing‘, ‘I Can’t Let Go‘), and was first offered to singer-actress Connie Francis (‘Who’s Sorry Now’ , ‘Where the Boys Are’ ).
 Francis turned it down because she thought that it was too risqué(!) for her career.

 First recorded by Dave Edmunds (UK #11 1979).